weaver/rewind/README.md

 # renode #

-Reload a node application when files change.
+Automatically restart a node application when files change.

 ## Installation ##